ESNFranceG33kTeam/CosmoAppy/README.md

 ![DB schematique](./database/sapi_db.png)

-:warning:
-> Actually the db creation is coded by hand.
+> ⚠ Actually the db creation is coded by hand.
 > But in a near future we would like to generated it automatically.